 - to develop and test new course content integrating multi-sectorial material;

-- and to design and develop a pedagogical multimedia product and a student contest, both of these to be validated during two summer schools organized by the consortium.
+- and to design and develop a pedagogical multimedia product and a student contest.

-The concrete outputs of the project to meet these objectives will be:
+The concrete outputs of the project to meet these objectives are:

-- a Skills/competence Matrix: a tool used to compare the required competencies for a student and to design course content,
+- a Skills Matrix: a tool used to compare the required competencies for a student and to design course content,

 - a Serious Game: a pedagogical multimedia tool with high educational potential implementing learning-by-mistake methods

-- a student contest: an event which challenges student teams to design, build, and test efficient solution for current, real-life, human-in-the-loop Co3 in control problems.
+- a Co4-Marathon: an event which challenges student teams to design, build, and test efficient solution for current, real-life, human-in-the-loop Co3 in control problems.